damige/xpsfan/README.md

 # xpsfan
 Arch-linux Tool to disable the fan on XPS13 (9350)

-Program will disable turbo mode for silent running.
+Program will disable turbo mode and fan for silent running.
 Run fan_on / fan_off with root

 On my short testing i notice that laptop will run up to 100C after a few minutes of stresstesting (gpu+cpu)